-AIR System Monitor
+Electric AIR System Monitor

-The secondary air system utilizes an electric air pump as well as one or two electrically controlled check valves to deliver air into the exhaust manifold.
+The electric air pump is used with one or two electrically controlled check valves to deliver air into the exhaust manifold.
 The AIR pump flow check monitors the HO2S signal at idle to determine if secondary air is being delivered into the exhaust system.
 The air/fuel ratio is commanded open-loop rich, the AIR pump is turned on and the time required for the HO2S signal to go lean is monitored.
 If the HO2S signal does not go lean within the allowable time limit, a low/no flow malfunction is indicated.
 (P0411)

 The electric air pump draws high current and must be energized through a separate relay.
 Both the primary and secondary circuits are checked for opens and shorts.
 First, the output driver within the PCM (primary circuit) is checked for circuit continuity (P0412).
 This circuit energizes the relay and the control valve(s).
-Next, a feedback circuit from the secondary side of the relay to the PCM is used to check secondary circuit continuity (P1413, P1414).
+A feedback circuit from the secondary side of the relay to the PCM is used to check secondary circuit continuity (P1413, P1414).

-AIR Monitor Operation: DTCs P0411 functional check, P0412, P1413, P1414 circuit checks Monitor execution Functional - once per driving cycle, circuit checks - continuous Monitor Sequence Oxygen sensor monitor complete and OK Sensors OK ECT Monitoring Duration 20 seconds at idle
+Electric AIR Monitor Operation: DTCs P0411 functional check, P0412, P1413, P1414 circuit checks Monitor execution Functional - once per driving cycle, circuit checks - continuous Monitor Sequence Oxygen sensor monitor complete and OK Sensors OK ECT Monitoring Duration 20 seconds at idle

-Typical AIR functional check entry con- ditions:
+Typical Electric AIR functional check entry conditions:

 Entry condition Minimum Maximum

 Time since engine start-up 600 seconds

-Engine Coolant Temp 50 °F
+Engine Coolant Temp 120 °F

 Short Term Fuel Trim 12.5%

-Fuel Tank Pressure 4.5 in H 2 O

 Closed Throttle at idle rpm at idle rpm

 Purge Fuel Flow 0 lb/min 0.2 lb/min

 Note: No P0411 DTC is stored if IAT < 20 °F at the start of the functional test although the test runs.
 (Precludes against identifying a temporary, frozen check valve.)

-Typical AIR functional check malfunction thresholds:
+Typical Electric AIR functional check malfunction thresholds: